bob-gray/serviceberry-json-schema/README.md

 This plugin exports a function that creates handlers.
 To use this plugin, call this function with a schema object and an optional options object.
 The second argument can also be a validator instance.
-Validators are objects with a `compile` method that returns a `validate` function (such as a [Ajv](https://www.npmjs.com/package/ajv) instance) If an options object is passed, a new Ajv instance is created.
+Validators are objects with a `compileAsync` method that returns a `validate` function (such as a [Ajv](https://www.npmjs.com/package/ajv) instance) If an options object is passed, a new Ajv instance is created.